Taipei with Kids in 2024: Ideas from a Local Family

 Poop ice cream anyone?

-Also in Shilin district, Modern Toilet is the most bizarre restaurant in Taiwan.
+With branches in Ximending and Shilin, Modern Toilet is the most bizarre restaurant in Taiwan.
 It is entirely toilet and poo-themed.
-You shit on toilets, wash your hands in a toilet sink, and all the foods come in toilets or urinals.
+You sit on toilets, wash your hands in a toilet sink, and all the foods come in toilets or urinals.

 Taipei Children’s Amusement Park